-Clearly warning people and their family members and significant others to be alert for worsening symptoms or suicidal ideation
+Clearly warning people and their family members and significant others to be alert for worsening symptoms, agitation, insomnia, or suicidal ideation

 Instructing people and their family members and significant others to immediately call the doctor who prescribed the antidepressant or to seek care elsewhere if symptoms worsen or suicidal thoughts occur

-The choice of method is often influenced by cultural factors and availability of the means to commit suicide (for example, a gun).
+The choice of method is often influenced by cultural factors and availability of lethal means (for example, firearms).
 It may or may not reflect the seriousness of intent.
-Some methods (such as jumping from a tall building) make survival virtually impossible, whereas other methods (such as overdosing on drugs) make rescue possible.
+Some methods (such as jumping from a tall building) make survival less likely, whereas other methods (such as overdosing on drugs) make rescue more possible.
 However, even if a person uses a method that proves not to be fatal, the intent may have been just as serious as that of a person whose method was fatal.

 Suicide attempts most often involve drug overdose and self-poisoning.
 Violent methods, such as shooting and hanging, are uncommon among suicide attempts because they usually result in death.

-Most completed suicides involve guns.
-In the United States, guns are used in about 50% of suicides.
+About 50% of completed suicides in the United States involve guns.
 Men use this method more than women.
 Other methods include hanging, poisoning, jumping from a height, and cutting.
-Some methods, such as driving off a cliff, can endanger others.

-If a person is imminently threatening or has already attempted suicide, the police should be contacted immediately so that emergency services can arrive as soon as possible.
-Until help arrives, the person should be spoken to in a calm, supportive manner.
+If a person is imminently in the process of attempting suicide or has already attempted suicide, the authorities should be contacted immediately (in the United States by calling 911) so that emergency services can arrive as soon as possible.
+Until help arrives, stay with the person and speak in a calm, nonjudgmental, supportive manner.

 A doctor may hospitalize people who have threatened or attempted suicide.
-Most states allow a doctor to hospitalize people against their wishes if the doctor believes that they are at high risk of harming themselves or other people.
+Most states allow doctors to hospitalize people against their wishes if the doctors believe that those people are at high risk of harming themselves or others.